-There are currently well over 2400 online casinos in operation at the time of writing of this website.
+There are currently well over 2400 internet casinos in operation at the time of writing of this website.

 An Internet Casino is a form of gambling over the internet.
 A gambler can place wagers from his home on various games using a computer and a modem connected to the internet.
 Internet casinos vary in what they contain, but most if not all have basic Las Vegas style games (Blackjack, Poker, Slots, Bingo, Roulette), as well as sportsbooks, lotteries and other forms of gambling.
 A gambler uses his credit card for a cash advance, giving him virtual chips or "V-Chips."
 The gambler uses those chips as he would in any ordinary casino.
 On the screen is what you would see in almost any Virtual Casino Gaming Software that is sold in computer software stores - Only this time, the gambler is wagering for real money.

 All this takes place using software and a main server that monitors all the gambling activity.
-Thousands of people from all over the world can gamble at the same time at one online sportsbook and casino location.
+Thousands of people from all over the world can gamble at the same time at one internet betting location.

 The Wizard of Odds site provides an excellent introduction as to how online games work.